Prabhitha/Self-Driving-Car_OpenCV/README.md

 ```
 lines = cv2.HoughLinesP(cropped_image,2, np.pi/180,100,np.array([]),minLineLength = 40,maxLineGap = 5)

-# Displaying thr lines in a black image
+# Displaying the lines in a black image
 def display_lines(image, lines):
     line_image = np.zeros_like(image)
     if lines is not None: # to check if any line is detected, lines- 3-d array